mrilikecoding/StreamPoseML/README.md

  }
 ```

-Then here's what your `config.yml` should look like.
+Then here's what your annotatoin schema definition in `config.yml` should look like:

 ```
 annotation_schema: # assume one annotation file per video where there is a list of annotations